buijs-dev/klutter/lib/annotations/module.md

 ### Use annotations
 The klutterGenerateAdapters task will scan for the following annotations:
 - AndroidContext
-- KlutterAdapter
-- KlutterAdaptee
+- Event
-- KlutterResponse
+- Response

 **AndroidContext**\
-This annotation is complementary to the KlutterAdaptee annotation.
+This annotation is complementary to the Event annotation.
 Adding this annotation to a method in the KMP module enables the usage of Android Context in your platform code.
 See the battery app [tutorial](https://buijs.dev/klutter-2/) for an example of its usage.

-**KlutterAdapter**\
-The MainActivity in the flutter/android/app source should be annotated with the **@KlutterAdapter** annotation.
-This will enable the plugin to find the file and add all the needed methods to call into KMP.
-The MainActivity will handle all MethodChannel calls by delegating the request to the GeneratedKlutterAdapter code.

-**KlutterAdaptee**\
+**Event**\
-All corresponding methods in the KMP module should be annotated with **@KlutterAdaptee** and given a corresponding name.
+All corresponding methods in the KMP module should be annotated with **@Event** and given a corresponding name.
 All methods annotated with this annotation are added to the GeneratedKlutterAdapter.
 In other words: Adding this annotation to a method in KMP will make it visible for the Flutter.